davidjb/gisp-data-api/README.md

 * Background — who I am, my experience
 * [APIs (Application Programming Interfaces)](https://en.wikipedia.org/wiki/API):

+  * Roads analogy: except all rules are "should"/"might", signs may be wrong/missing, congestion, potholes, toll bridges, gated communities, roads may just _end_
   * Demo and walkthrough of [examples](#examples)
   * General outline: what they are and aren't, how they work